benrudolphWSP/acrp-03-50a-uam/src/classifications/airport-rural.md

         to electrical powerplants at this time.
       level3: Have a general interest and goals for diversifying their fleets to electrical powerplants in the near future.
-      question: Are there any flight schools, General Aviation tenants, or Ground Support Equipment operators who are looking at upgrading their fleets to electrical powerplants?
+      question: Are there any flight schools, general aviation tenants, or ground support equipment operators who are looking at upgrading their fleets to electrical powerplants?
       guidebooksection:
         - Ch.
 3.1 Business Case for UAM
     - level1: >